camptocamp/c2cgeoportal/doc/integrator/urllogin.rst

 URL login
 =========

-We are able to share a permalink of the application to access to protected data.
+You can generate a permalink of your application to give a user direct access to protected data.

-First you should configure it in the vars file like it:
+First, you should configure ``urllogin`` in the vars file:

 .. code:: yaml